Arthur Toedtman Memorial Scholarship

 Colin Bailey

-I am a recent graduate of Plainfield North High School and I will be attending the University of Missouri in the fall.
-In high school I participated in all honors and AP classes as well as playing high school and club soccer.
-I also was involved in National Honors society and held multiple jobs throughout the school year.
+I am a recent graduate of Plainfield North High School, and I will be attending the University of Missouri in the fall.
+In high school, I participated in all honors and AP classes as well as playing high school and club soccer.
+I also was involved in the National Honors Society and held multiple jobs throughout the school year.
 I plan to be a Pre-Medicine major and eventually go on to become a Cardiologist.

 Jacob Evans